Send the link below via email or IMCopy

 e.
 Which city has more annual precipitation?

 f.
-Make a one sentence conclusion!
+Make a one sentence comparison of the two cities climates!

 j.
 Do you think this graph represents "climate" or "weather"?
 Explain

 l.
 Remember what this means for climate?
+Explain

 What are the possible consequences of each?